fibo/prime-number/README.md

 # prime-number

-> is a slow recursive function to check if a number is prime
+> is a slow recursive function to check if a number is prime (and a benchmark to test how slow it is :)

 [![KLP](https://img.shields.io/badge/kiss-literate-orange.svg)](https://github.com/fibo/kiss-literate-programming) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)